Apple Cinnamon Scrolls

 - Preheat oven to 200°C. Lightly grease a 20cm square cake tin and leave to one side.

-- In a bowl, sift in flour and baking powder then rub in butter until it forms a breadcrumb-like consistency.
+- Make the dough in a larger bowl: sift in flour and baking powder then rub in butter until it forms a breadcrumb-like consistency.

 - Add the milk, and mix into a dough.